ltratcliff/hugo-site-generator/content/posts/host_local_container.md

 ## Test External Connectivity

-If all went well, you should be able to hit your app from your browser
+If all went well, you should be able to hit your container externally from your browser
 ![img.png](/images/host_local_container/img10.png)

 [//]: # (TODO: Show screenshot of apps.ltratcliff.com)